JohanOhlin/divingintoazure/_posts/2019-04-02-configuration-providers-in-aspnet-core.markdown

 date: 2019-04-02
 tags: asp.net-core .net-core
 blog_serie: configuration_aspnet_core
+description: "Configuration providers in ASP.NET Core offers a pluggable architecture for using many different sources for your app settings."
 ---

 <p class="intro"><span class="dropcap">C</span>onfiguration providers in ASP.NET Core offers a pluggable architecture for using many different sources for your app settings.</p>